-Comp FET-76 has some advanced features that can be revealed by clicking the Advanced Mode button (the double arrow in the Upper Toolbar).
-This opens a second panel directly below the main panel where you will find things like Advanced Side Chain Control, Time Warp, a single band Equalizer (with additional high and low-pass Filters), a Compression Range control, and a Listen button.
+Comp Tube-STA has some advanced features that can be revealed by clicking the Advanced Mode button (the double arrow in the Upper Toolbar).
+This opens a second panel directly below the main panel where you will find things like Advanced Side Chain Control, Time Warp, a single band Equalizer (with additional High and Low-Pass Filters), a Compression Range control, and a Listen button.
 None of these features were available on the original hardware but we have included them here as we feel they are very useful for modern music makers.

-Please note that, when the Advanced Mode parameters have been changed (are set at values different than the default ones) and that panel is closed, the double arrow button has a point next to it, indicating that those parameters are "active".
+Please note that, when the Advanced Mode parameters have been changed (have values different than the default ones) and that panel is closed, the double arrow button has a point next to it, indicating there are parameters edited in that panel.